Diamondbacks vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The moneyline set for this matchup implies the Diamondbacks have a 43.5% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Diamondbacks have a 50% chance of pulling out a win.

-- Games involving Arizona have gone over the total set by bookmakers in 39 of 82 chances this season.
+- Arizona's games have gone over the total in 39 of its 83 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!